Johnny Damon: Other appearances

 In 2005, Damon wrote Idiot: Beating "The Curse" and Enjoying the Game of Life with Peter Golenbock.

 Damon contributed backing vocals to Dropkick Murphys' 2004 single "Tessie."

 Damon hosted WWE Raw on December 21, 2009.

 Damon participated in the Celebrity Apprentice competition in the spring of 2014 in New York City.
 The shows that he filmed were part of the 2015 season of the show.
 He was eliminated from the show on the episode which aired on February 2, 2015.

 Damon appeared on the Animal Planet show Tanked in 2016.

 Damon appeared on MTV Cribs in 2005, where he gave a tour of his home near Orlando, Florida.

 In April 2018, Damon was announced as one of the celebrities who will compete on season 26 of Dancing with the Stars.
 He was partnered with professional dancer Emma Slater.
 He was eliminated on the first episode, and he placed in ninth place.

 In August 2019, Damon and his wife appeared as one set of primary charter guests during seasons 4 & 5 of the show Below Deck Mediterranean.

+On February 22, 2023, Damon played in an exhibition game with the Savannah Bananas, in a game of Banana Ball against the Party Animals at Jackie Robinson Ballpark in Daytona Beach, Florida.

 Personal life

 Damon has had two marriages and has fathered eight children.
 Damon married Angela Vannice, his high school sweetheart in 1992, and later divorced in 2002.
-The couple had a set of twins (a son and a daughter) together.
+The couple had a set of twins (a son and a daughter) together in 1999.

 Damon married Michelle Mangan in 2004.
 The couple have six children together; five daughters (including a set of twins) and a son.

 Damon and his family reside in Windermere, Florida.
 While with the Yankees, Damon and his wife lived in Cresskill, New Jersey.

 He is active with the Wounded Warrior Project, which works to raise awareness and enlist the public's aid for the needs of severely injured service men and women.

 Damon was one of the victims of the $8 billion fraud perpetrated by convicted wealth manager Allen Stanford.

 Damon spoke at a rally in Florida during Donald Trump's 2016 presidential campaign and chanted in support of a border wall between the United States and Mexico.
 Damon formerly served as a committee member on Trump's council on Sports, Fitness, & Nutrition.

 On October 26, 2019, in Orlando, Florida, Damon was the Special Guest at the Orange County Republican Party's Trump Defender Gala and 2019 Annual Lincoln Day Dinner.

 On February 19, 2021, Damon was arrested in Windermere, Florida, for driving while intoxicated (DWI) and for resisting an officer without violence.
 Police reported that he had a blood alcohol content (BAC) of .30, measured two hours after he was stopped by police.
-Bodycam footage released by the Windermere Police Department showed Damon claiming that his arrest was part of being targeted because of his support of Trump.
+Bodycam footage released by the Windermere Police Department showed Damon claiming that his arrest was part of being targeted because of his support for Trump.